 - Contribution bucket.

 Let’s start with vitality.
-This bucket is all about the state of your mind and body.
+This Good Life Bucket is all about the state of your mind and body.

 Connection bucket is to do with your relationships.
 Contribution bucket is about how you contribute to the world.